Violence against women and their children

 A key challenge in defining and measuring family and domestic violence lies in the complexity of the behavioural acts involved, and the relationships and situations in which these acts occur (ABS 2013).
 For the purposes of this measure, family and domestic violence is defined as physical and/or sexual violence perpetrated by an intimate partner (current, previous, boyfriend or girlfriend or date, ex-boyfriend, or ex‑girlfriend) or relative or in-law (father/mother, son or daughter, brother or sister, or other relative or in-law).
 It also includes emotional abuse by a current or previous partner.

-The measure is intended to track the proportion of females with disability aged 15 and over who have experienced family or domestic violence compared with women without disability.
-Due to the nature of the available data, the measure is reported here as:
+The Outcomes Framework intended to track the proportion of females with disability aged 15 and over who have experienced family or domestic violence compared with women without disability.
+Measure wording has been revised in this report to reflect available data more accurately (see Appendix B: List of measures).

-• proportion of women with disability aged 18 and over who have experienced family or domestic violence since age 15, compared with women without disability.
+• Proportion of women with disability aged 18 and over who have experienced family or domestic violence since age 15, compared with women without disability.

 The desired population outcome for this measure is a decrease in family and domestic violence against women with disability.
 Data are from the ABS PSS.